 There are multiple subsections while filling the application.
 You also have an option to save and continue at a later point in time.
 I don’t think we can finish the application in one sitting and this is a helpful option to have.

 Enter all details truthfully.
 In my case, I only knew that I was going to go on a road trip around Scotland and Ireland.
 But I hadn’t booked my accommodation yet and I mentioned this in my application.
 Please note that I am a frequent traveler and hence they might not have scrutinized my application as much as they do for others.
 Once all details are filled, sign the declaration form.

 Book An Appointment for UK Visa

-Ideally, you can apply for an appointment at the nearest consulate few days in advance.
-Since I was traveling during that time, I opted for an appointment few weeks ahead.
+Ideally, you can apply for an appointment at the nearest consulate a few days in advance.
+Since I was travelling during that time, I opted for an appointment a few weeks ahead.
 I prefer the morning/ first slots for all my visa appointments since I can finish everything and still get to the office on time.
 Also, the morning appointments mean less waiting.
 As the day progresses, the queues just get longer and longer.

 Pay your UK visa fees online:

 You have to pay this online once you have booked an appointment.
 It is approximately Rs 8200 for a short-term visit visa and you can use your preferred mode of payment.

 What are the documents required for a UK/Ireland Visa under the BIVS system?